singnet/dev-portal/docs/ai-developers/mpe.md

 **Note:** Each channel is unique to a combination of client identity (sender), service identity (recipient),Organization Id and the daemon group identity.

-1. Kevin deposits tokens to the Multi-Party Escrow account and uses this as a wallet for their AGI tokens.
+1. Kevin deposits tokens to the Multi-Party Escrow account and uses this as a wallet for their AGIX tokens.
 2. Kevin creates and opens a Payment Channel. <br>
     <br>**Note:** Kevin is the sender of tokens and Jack is the receiver of tokens.
 Every channel created has a unique ID, which starts from 0.